JakubM-I/yc-todo-react-app/README.md

 ---

-Tasks list allows adding tasks to list.
-Tasks can be marked as done and removed from the list.
+The task list app allows users to add and remove tasks from the list.
+Each task can be marked as done.
+Tasks can also be searched by name.
+Every task has a unique ID and is stored in local storage.
+After clicking on a task, the user can see its details.

 ## Techniques